NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

 <p class="caption"> </p>
 </div>

-Lastly, let's plot the reflectance of the airborne hyperspectral data (all pixels in the tree-crown polygon) along with the leaf-clip spectra.
+Great, we've plotted the reflectance curves of all the pixels captured within the tree crown polygon area.
+What might cause some of the differences between these spectral signatures?
+Lastly, let's plot the reflectance of the airborne hyperspectral data (all pixels in the tree-crown polygon) along with the ground-measured leaf-clip spectra.

     # create a combined dataframe of the leaf clip spectra (fsp_rmnp_picol) and the tree crown pixel spectra (picol_crown_df)